 Prior to attempting any repairs (unless in the case of an emergency), please contact AYC to ensure the repairs are necessary and appropriate.
 Every boat has its unique quirks, and often problems can be solved with a phone call.
-There may also be spare parts on board which may help provide a quick fix.

 SHIPS LIBRARY